tdammers/sprinkles/README.md

     - `libgmp` (for Haskell's bignum type)
     - `libcurl` (for HTTP backends)
     - `libpcre` (for PCRE regex support)
+    - `libpq5` (for the PostgreSQL backend)
     - `libmysqlclient` (for MySQL support)
+    - `libssl` (for TLS support)
+  The exact names of the packages that you need to install for your OS may vary, so unfortunately we cannot provide a definitive list here.
+On debian-like systems, the package names tend to end in `-dev` though.
 - Install stack
 - Clone the Sprinkles repository:
   `git clone https://bitbucket.org/tdammers/sprinkles.git`